 Wrap Program accounts employ investment strategies that are similar to those employed by other accounts advised by MFSI or other members of the MFS Global Group.
-Nevertheless, the performance results achieved by MFSI (or, for Model-Delivery Programs, the sponsor using MFSI's portfolio model(s) to manage a participant's account) with respect to Wrap Program accounts employing a particular investment strategy and investing in particular types of securities is likely to differ from the performance results achieved with respect to the accounts advised by the MFS Global Group that employ a similar investment strategy, and also differ from the performance of other, similar Wrap Programs advised by MFSI, for a variety of reasons.
+Nevertheless, the performance results achieved by MFSI (or, for Model-Delivery Programs and Discretionary Model-Delivery Programs, the sponsor using MFSI's portfolio model(s) to manage a participant's account) with respect to Wrap Program accounts employing a particular investment strategy is likely to differ from the performance results achieved with respect to other accounts advised by the MFS Global Group that employ a similar investment strategy, and also differ from the performance of other, similar Wrap Programs using the same MFSI investment strategy, for a variety of reasons.
 These reasons include: